 8. A John Prine Christmas, John Prine

-If you're looking for something beyond "Jingle Bells," John Prine's 1994 album A John Prine Christmas is the Christmas album for you.
+If you're looking for something beyond "Silent Night," "Winter Wonderland," "Jingle Bells," "Have Yourself a Merry Little Christmas" or "I'll Be Home for Christmas" for your holiday playlist, John Prine's 1994 album A John Prine Christmas is the Christmas album for you.
 Filled with one-of-a-kind holiday gems like "Christmas in Prison" and the holiday divorce ditty "All the Best," Prine's Christmas album is like no other.

 7. Light of the Stable, Emmylou Harris

-Emmylou Harris' ethereal voice is the perfect match for the warmth of Christmas music.
+Emmylou Harris' ethereal voice is the perfect match for the spirit of Christmas.
 Released in 1979, the classic Christmas record Light of the Stable features holiday standards and originals, such as the Rodney Crowell-penned "Angel Eyes."

 6. Pretty Paper, Willie Nelson